Radio and Video Archive

-Catch Nature Bats Last on the radio with Mike Sliwa and Guy McPherson.
+Catch Nature Bats Last on the radio with Guy McPherson as host, cohost, or guest for the initial 110 episodes and also for episode 121 and after.
 Tune in the first Tuesday of each month at 3:00 p.m.
 Eastern time for the live broadcast, or catch up in the ARCHIVES HERE.
 If you prefer the iTunes version, including the option to subscribe, you can click here.
-You can find us on Stitcher, too.
+You can find the show on Stitcher, too.

 On 28 January 2015, The Daily Call commented on the Progressive Radio Network, with a favorable review of Nature Bats Last.
 Catch it here.